dkaramit/sad/README.md

 derivative(f,x,y,y);// returns \partial^3f/\partialx \partialy \partialy
 ```

 If we differentiate with respect to an expression, we get an expression that has the value of $0$.
-That is, in the previous example, `derivative(f,f);` returns an instance of `Expression` with the value $0$.
+That is, in the previous example, `derivative(f,f);` returns an instance of `Expression` with the value `0`.

+Note: you only need to explicitely use a template parameter for variables.
+All other instances can deduct the type since `c++17`.

 ## To-do:
-- [ ] IMPORTANT: Allow different types by playing with `numType`.
 - [ ] Implement as many functions as possible.
 - [ ] Code generation for faster execution.
-- [ ] Documentation.
-- [ ] Allow operations between expressions of different numeric types.